comprna/ISOTOPE/README.md

 ### Part1:

 In a similar way as with the exonizations, ISOTOPE will extract all the associated significant alternative splice site events.
 To assess the significance of each event recovered, ISOTOPE compares the reads mapping to each event against random junctions obtained on the same gene by empirical distribution.
 For all the events passing the previous filters, ISOTOPE will evaluate the likelihood to generate new open reading frames with respect to the canonical associated transcript (A5_A3_ORF.tab).
 Finally, the translated peptides are evaluated for their affinity for the MHC complex.
-Again this step is computationally intensive and has been parallelized.
+Again this step is computationally intensive and has been parallelized (see option **--cluster**).
 When all jobs have finished, we can proceed with part2.

 This time we deactivate --tumor_specific flag (we just do not include it on the command), because the A5_A3 events on our toy dataset are not tumor-specific.
 We include the Intropolis and CHESS paths if the user is interested to apply it on their data.
 CHESS files for A5_A3 events are provided ([chess2.0_assembly_hg19_CrossMap.events_A5_strict.ioe](https://github.com/comprna/ISOTOPE_supplementary/blob/main/chess2.0_assembly_hg19_CrossMap.events_A5_strict.ioe), [chess2.0_assembly_hg19_CrossMap.events_A3_strict.ioe](https://github.com/comprna/ISOTOPE_supplementary/blob/main/chess2.0_assembly_hg19_CrossMap.events_A3_strict.ioe)) as well as the Intropolis dataset (https://figshare.com/s/ae2283696db044488c32)